 Seki is a small city in the center of Japan, located in the northern Mino region of Gifu Prefecture.
-Seki is famous for the production of blades; first samurai swords and now kitchen knives and cutlery continue a legacy of production by artisan sword smiths in Seki City using modern and traditional forging styles that has been passed down for centuries.
-Today, the Seki name is globally recognized as a signal of quality production and knives forged here are in high demand.
+Seki is famous for the production of blades; first samurai swords and now kitchen knives and cutlery continue a legacy of production by artisan swordsmiths in Seki City using modern and traditional forging styles that have been passed down for centuries.
+Today, the Seki name is globally recognized as a signal of quality production, and knives forged there are in high demand.

 Seki Cutlery Festival

 The Seki Cutlery Festival celebrates the modern cutlery industry of Seki, and 700 years of traditional sword making culture in the city.
 At the festival you will find stall after stall selling high-quality Seki knives at discount prices, sword forging and polishing demonstrations, sword cutting and unsheathing demonstrations, and much more.